-GH made mission: untitled (blue) in 1999 and exhibited the artwork in 2001 in mission: untitled (blue) at the Australian Centre for Contemporary Art (cur.
-Stuart Koop), Melbourne. mission: untitled (blue) is a standalone artwork.
-The artwork's medium is 7:48 min film, painting, bag, furniture, and comprises of component/s measuring, overall, Situated within the projection.
+GH made mission: untitled (blue) in 1999 and included the artwork in projections at the David Pestorius Gallery, Berlin, in 1999. mission: untitled (blue) is a standalone artwork.
+The artwork's medium includes 7:48 min film, painting, bag, furniture, measuring, overall, Situated within the projection.

 sound: cassette being loaded into tape player, play button pressed, music: